omgnetwork/OIP/0005-incident_response.md

 An incident is an event that affects normal operation of an OmiseGO service.
 This can be a service that is used internally or externally, such as an automation service or a Plasma blockchain.
 Services are measured to determine normal operation through service level indicators (SLIs), from which service level objectives (SLOs) can be applied.

-For example, we may give assurances to third party partners that an endpoint API on a Watcher instance is avaiable for 99.999% of the time.
-And we may give an assurance that the same API is returns a response within 300ms 99% of the time.
+For example, we may give assurances to third party partners that an endpoint API on a Watcher instance is available for 99.999% of the time.
+And we may give an assurance that the same API returns a response within 300ms 99% of the time.
 If we're not meeting those service level objectives then an incident should be raised.

 ## Priority Levels